jasonford1/Air-Quality-Sensor/README.md

  - Responsive graph rendering based on viewport size
  - Fix vertical spacing and padding such that Title, Heading, Subheading, and text are appropriately grouped
  - Custom date ranges for graphs
- - Graph interactively shows value at mouse location on hover
+ - Graphs show value on hover at mouse location
+ - Graphs show progress indicator while data is being fetched

 Backend improvements
  - Implement data compression strategy such that load times for 30 days and All Time data requests are smaller.
-Current data resolution is every 30 seconds.
-Primary strategy load time reduction is to reduce data resolution by finding time block averages (eg. a single data point is 5 minutes or 30 minutes of averaged 30 second data)
+Current data resolution is every 30 seconds making data payload excessively large for long time period requests.
+Primary strategy idea for load time reduction is to reduce data resolution by finding time block averages (eg. a single data point is 5 minutes or 30 minutes of averaged 30 second data)

  ### Omnissions from this repository
  The code deployed to Particle Argon is a variation of the code found at https://github.com/particle-iot/air-quality-kit.
 The modifications made were primarily in changing the brightness of onboard LEDs and screen such that they dimmed or turned off, especially at night.